ksysoev/gotext-translator/README.md

 ### Configuration File

 Create a YAML or JSON configuration file (e.g., translator-config.yaml).
-You can configure either OpenAI or Anthropic as your LLM provider:
+You can configure different LLM providers:

 ```yaml
 # For OpenAI: